NishantArgade/node-crud-api/README.md

 # Project Title

-Node CRUD Api
+Node CRUD API

 ## Description

-This is a CRUD API assignment of Baxture Technology
+This is a CRUD API assignment for Baxture Technology

 ## Getting Started